Rundll/django-tinymce/docs/installation.rst

   Whether to use the django-filebrowser_ as a custom filebrowser for media inclusion.
   See the `official TinyMCE documentation on custom filebrowsers`_.

+``TINYMCE_USE_SCRIPT_BLOCK`` (default: ``False``)
+  This stops the TinyMCE init calls for a text field for being inserted directly after the input, instead it is up to the developer to call {{form.your_tinymce_field.field.widget.script_block}} at the end of the html page.
+  This is useful when javascript is include at the end of the HTML output and is best practice for fast page load times.

 Example::

   TINYMCE_JS_URL = 'http://debug.example.org/tiny_mce/tiny_mce_src.js'